 Electronic supplementary information (ESI) available.
-See DOI: https://doi.org/ 10.1039/d2re00450j
+See DOI: https://doi.org/ 10.1039/d2re00450i

 Hardly any study has been reported about the ETB reaction over mixed oxide catalysts containing a high-SSA MgO component.
-Men et al. reported about catalysts made by calcining a MgO precursor and impregnating the obtained MgO with a silica sol.
+Men et al. 17,21 reported about catalysts made by calcining a MgO precursor and impregnating the obtained MgO with a silica sol.
 In order to get a high-SSA MgO catalyst component, the MgO precursor was synthetized by a hydrothermal process with the aid of surfactants.
-Recently, Reschetilowski et al. published a paper about mesoporous MgO-supported SiO2 catalysts.
+Recently, Reschetilowski et al. 20 published a paper about mesoporous MgO-supported SiO2 catalysts.
 The high-SSA support was prepared by hydrothermal treatment of precipitated MgCO3.

-It is known that thermal decomposition of magnesium salts results in non-porous MgO having a SSA smaller than 5 $m^2 g^{-1}$ .
-The present study is concerned with new MgO-SiO2 ETB catalysts, containing a high-SSA, microporous and/ or mesoporous MgO (HSM) component.
-HSM materials can be produced relatively simply, for instance, by urea-assisted, hydrothermal, and homogeneous precipitation methods, solvothermal transformation of magnesium acetate,21,60-63 or by sol-gel synthesis.
-A complexationcombustion method was described by Hiremath et al. It was shown that combustion of magnesium nitrate with a fuel, which is a good complexing agent of magnesium, like glycine, gave a HSM material.
+It is known that thermal decomposition of magnesium salts results in non-porous MgO having a SSA smaller than 5 m g-1.56,57 The present study is concerned with new MgO-SiO2 ETB catalysts, containing a high-SSA, microporous and/ or mesoporous MgO (HSM) component.
+HSM materials can be produced relatively simply, for instance, by urea-assisted, hydrothermal, and homogeneous precipitation methods, 56,58,59 solvothermal transformation of magnesium acetate, 21,60-63 or by sol-gel synthesis.
+64 A complexationcombustion method was described by Hiremath et al.65 It was shown that combustion of magnesium nitrate with a fuel, which is a good complexing agent of magnesium, like glycine, gave a HSM material.

 A particular synthesis method for the production of HSM materials is the so-called hard-templating (HT) method.
-Accordingly, an MgO precursor compound is introduced into a porous template, and by converting the compound to an oxide and removing the template, a negative, porous replica HSM material is obtained.
+Accordingly, an MgO precursor compound is introduced into a porous template, and by converting the compound to an oxide and removing the template, a porous HSM material is obtained that is a replica of the template porosity.
 For template materials, carbon has been proven to be the most suitable because it can be removed by simple combustion while the magnesia precursor is converted to MgO.
-Recently, waste cotton was described a carbon source for the preparation of HSM templates.
-However, the most widely used HSM templates are carbon CMK-3, which is a replica of the HT SBA-15 material, and porous carbon obtained by carbonization of a resorcinol-formaldehyde (RF) aerogel.68-72
+Recently, waste cotton was described as a carbon source for the preparation of HSM templates.
+However, the most widely used HSM templates are carbon CMK-3, which is a replica of the HT SBA-15 material,67 and porous carbon obtained by carbonization of a resorcinol-formaldehyde (RF) aerogel.
+68-72

-HSM materials are active in reactions that require strong basic active sites, such as the Claisen-Schmidt condensation.
-In combination with redox catalytic function, they also show activity in the oxidative ethylbenzene dehydrogenation reaction.
-Moreover, these materials are commonly used as a basic adsorbent for the sequestration of carbon dioxide, and as a scavenger of organic dyes or various metal cations, such as Pb2+,61 As3+,64,72 As5+ (ref.
-62) and Cr6+,64
+HSM materials are active in reactions that require strong active sites, the such as Claisen-Schmidt condensation.
+58,73 In combination with redox catalytic function, they also show activity in the oxidative ethylbenzene dehydrogenation reaction.
+Moreover, these materials are commonly used as a basic adsorbent for the sequestration of carbon dioxide, 56,59,65 and as a scavenger of organic dyes or various metal cations, such as Pb2+, As3+, As5+ (ref.
+62) and Cr6+.64